jiawen/libcgt/README.txt

 This is "libcgt", my library of computer graphics tools, which I hope you will find useful.

-It has been tested fairly extensively on Windows 7 x64 only.
+It has been tested fairly extensively on Windows 8.1 x64 only.
 I now target x64 exclusively.

+Build system:
+libcgt uses CMake 3.1.
+qmake is now in legacy mode and not really tested.
+It will be removed soon.

+On Windows, be sure to set the CMAKE_PREFIX_PATH environment variable to set "base paths" for external libraries.
+Some tips:

+- GLEW:
+set CMAKE_PREFIX_PATH=%CMAKE_PREFIX_PATH%;c:\work\libraries\glew-1.12.0;c:\work\libraries\glew-1.12.0\lib\Release\x64

 Dependencies:

 core:
-Qt 4.x, tested with Qt 4.7.2
+Qt >= 5.4, tested with Qt 5.4.

+GL:
+GPU drivers with OpenGL >= 4.5.
+GLEW >= 1.12.0.

 CUDA:
 NVIDIA CUDA Toolkit 4.0